konmavrakis/starter-gulpfile/README.md

 # starter-gulpfile

-Gulp starter template with JSlint,JS/CSS minify and Live Reload for PHP
+Gulp starter template with JSlint,JS/CSS minify, image compression and LiveReload

 ## How to install